Jawbox: Disbandment, other projects, and brief reformation (1997–2018)

-Barocas then decided to move back to New York since he had wanted to enroll in film school.
+Barocas then moved to New York City to attend film school at Hunter College.
 Drummer Peter Moffett (previously from Government Issue and Wool) was brought in as his replacement and the band had started to plan a tour of Europe; however, the tour plans were scrapped and Jawbox formally disbanded later in 1997.
 Jawbox officially released the compilation My Scrapbook of Fatal Accidents in 1998 on the DeSoto label, which consisted of b-sides, outtakes, songs recorded for the 1994 Peel Sessions, live tracks, and cover songs.

 After the band's split, Barbot and Coletta married later on in 1997.
 Robbins and Barbot also formed the band Burning Airlines with Moffett.
 Burning Airlines released two albums, in 1999 and 2001.
-During their tour in 2001, the 9/11 attacks had happened in the midst of their tour, and as such, many promoters and venues refused to display the band's name.
+During their tour in 2001, the 9/11 attacks happened in the midst of their tour, and as such, many promoters and venues refused to display the band's name.
 Burning Airlines later abruptly broke up in 2002.
-After film school, Barocas became a part of the band The Up on In which, like Burning Airlines, broke up quickly thereafter.
+In 1998, Barocas formed The Up on In which, like Burning Airlines, broke up quickly thereafter.
 He later joined the band Bells≥ and had started to publish the online literary journal The Cultural Society.
-Coletta gave birth to a son in 2001.
 Barbot also became the owner of Threespot, a Washington, D.C. web agency.
+Coletta gave birth to a son in 2001, although Barbot and Coletta later divorced shortly after 2009.
 Coletta also continued to run DeSoto on a more permanent basis, and later became a substitute teacher in Bethesda, MD.
-Although Wade had left Shudder to Think in 1996, he later rejoined them in 2008, remaining in the band until 2013.
+Although Wade initially left Shudder to Think in 1996, he later rejoined them in 2008, remaining in the band until 2013.
 Wade was also involved with numerous other bands such as Sweet 75, The Jealous Sound, Film School, among others.
 Robbins became a producer with extensive credits to his name, working with artists such as Texas Is the Reason, Jets to Brazil, Shiner, Against Me!, Clutch, and many more.

-On October 7, 2009, Jawbox announced that the band would reform for a one-off performance on the December 8, 2009, episode of Late Night With Jimmy Fallon.
+On October 7, 2009, Jawbox announced that the band would reform for a one-off performance on the December 8, 2009 episode of Late Night With Jimmy Fallon.
 The performance was meant to mark the reissue of their 1994 album For Your Own Special Sweetheart and was their first show since 1997.
 The broadcast saw the band performing the song "Savory", with additional footage posted online of the band performing "68" and "FF=66".
 Robbins stated that the band would not play any concerts at that time outside of the Late Night appearance, thus putting to rest rumors of a full-fledged reunion.